• Pinterest

 A Farmer outstanding in his field

-One of my Dad’s caretaker’s took this picture of him standing next to the field behind his house.
+One of my Dad’s caregiver’s took this picture of him standing next to the field behind his house.
 He was able to stay in his home until 36 hours before he passed away.
 He lived on the same property for 68 years.
 More about my Dad can be found here:

 He remained sharp until he passed away.
 He loved to drive around the countryside and look at the crops.
 After he gave up driving, his caregivers would take him for a 2 to 3 hour drive almost everyday.
 It was late September when he and his caregiver returned from their daily drive.
 He couldn’t get out of the car.
 The pain in his knee was too severe.
 He actually asked to be taken to the emergency room.
 Usually I had to beg him to go.
 As I was driving him to the closest ER, we passed a field and I commented that the beans were still really green.
 He replied that it was because it was alfalfa , not beans!
 At the time, I didn’t realize that would be the last car ride he took.

 My Mom had a needlepoint that someone made for her of the same saying that is on this sign.
 I found the sign at a store in Monticello, IL shortly after my Dad passed away.
 I miss him everyday.
 Some days are harder than others.
 These last few days have been particularly hard.
+I was back in Illinois for a friend’s Celebration of Life and I drove past our old homestead.
+The new owners have made enough changes to the yard that it didn’t even look like the same place.
+The only part of the house that I could see was the front porch and they had it nicely decorated.
+It was just over a year ago that there was a fire on their property.
+To read about my reaction, you can go to this post: Let’s Remove More Wallpaper Border!

 Last Will of a Farmer